 The translated query text is displayed in the right panel of the editor.

-Oracle SQL Developer is installed along with Oracle Database Release 12c and it loads the Java classes of the Sybase Translator, approximately 15 MB, into Oracle Database.
-Due to the size and the number of Java classes loaded, Oracle recommends you to install the translator locally, if possible, and not over a WAN.
+Oracle SQL Developer is installed with Oracle Database Release 12c.
+It loads Java classes of the Sybase Translator, approximately 15 MB, into Oracle Database.
+Due to the size and the number of Java classes loaded, Oracle recommends you to install the translator locally, and not over a WAN.

-If the translator is installed under a user profile that has a migration repository already, then the translator picks up the context of the database, such as name changes.
+If the translator is installed under a user profile that has a pre-existing migration repository, the translator picks up the context of the database, such as name changes.
 Therefore, you must create a new user with the following specifications:

 CREATE VIEW privileges